First of the Year (Equinox): Music video

 The official music video for the song was made available for download on iTunes on August 10, 2011.
 The video was produced by French company HK Corp and directed by Tony Truand.
 It was released on Skrillex's official YouTube channel on August 17, 2011, and has accumulated more than 420 million views.

 The video focuses on a pedophile who takes notice of and follows a young, innocent-seeming girl as she skips down the street and descends into an underground area.
-Following downstairs, he pulls out a cloth with chloroform.
+Following downstairs, he pulls out a cloth and douses it with chloroform.
 Just as he is about to attack, she screams "Call 911 now!" and begins telekinetically manipulating his body, raising him into the air, contorting him into various positions, slamming him against walls and shooting black smoke into and through his body.
-It is revealed that a dark figure, reminiscent of the slender figure in the Come to Daddy music video, is directly behind her making identical gestures to the child.
+It is revealed that a dark figure, reminiscent of the slender figure in the Come to Daddy music video, is directly behind the child making identical gestures.
 The child's eyes turn the same color black as the figure.
 The suggestion is that the child is in fact some kind of avatar/golem being used by the creature to lure and punish child predators.
 Ultimately the child makes a final twisting motion with her hands, indicating she has killed the man.
 She is then shown using her finger to add a pitch black mark to a tally on the wall, adding another victim of her justice to the count (at least 75).